 Rinse your chicken and pat it dry with some paper towel.
 Season the skin well with a few pinches of salt and pepper and rub some of the fresh thyme leaves onto the skin as well.

 Once the oven has reached 350 degrees Fahrenheit, place the pan in the oven and roast for about 1 hour and 20 minutes (or 20 minutes for every pound of chicken).
 It's a good idea to test the thigh with a meat thermometer to be sure it has reached 163 degrees Fahrenheit.
 (It will continue to cook to 165 as it sits after cooking)

-Roasted lean meats and vegetables are always good choices on Weight Watchers, and a serving of this Roasted Chicken Dinner (4oz of chicken, skin removed, and 1.5 cups of vegetables) is approximately 9 Weight Watchers SmartPoints (although it’s always a good idea to weigh and measure for yourself!).
+Roasted lean meats and vegetables are always good choices on Weight Watchers, and a serving of this Roasted Chicken Dinner (4 oz, of chicken, skin removed, and 1.5 cups of vegetables) is approximately 9 Weight Watchers Smart Points (although it’s always a good idea to weigh and measure for yourself!).